top of page

 It states that your ISMS is working <period>

-In principle, if you have an effective, fully conformant ISO/IEC 27001 ISMS in operation, then the ISMS (not the ISO27k standards, nor the auditors) will ensure that there are adequate security controls in place.
-This approach also means that strictly speaking you needn’t necessarily have a completely comprehensive suite of information security controls to pass the certification audit, just so long as your ISMS will ensure that it will improve in due course.
-The vital concern is that the organisation should have information security under management control and be proactively directing and controlling it.
+In principle, if you have an effective, fully-conforming ISO/IEC 27001 ISMS in operation, then the ISMS (not the ISO27k standards, nor the auditors) should ensure that there are adequate security controls in place.
+This approach also means that strictly speaking you needn’t necessarily have a completely comprehensive suite of information security controls to pass the certification audit, depenging on the continual improvement elements of the ISMS to drive through the remaining controls.

 Will the certification auditor check our ISMS internal audit processes?
 How?